Ik0ri4n/ik0page/src/content/blog/2023/04_hxp-ctf-22-tex-based-adventure.md

 I already knew about the game win check so I looked at it again to find out what part of the game state was relevant for it.
 It compares the variable `EdWG` to the hex-string `000102...
 2F30`.
 The only modification of this variable however was some permutation based on one of six constants and was only called from the method that was defined by the smaller world blocks.
-It was called as a kind of hook every time a player placed a key item in a room and loaded the next block.
+It was called like an event hook every time a player placed a key item in a room and loaded the next block.
-From all that, I could deduce that this was some kind of game round logic: placing a key applies the corresponding permutation on `EdWG` and loads the new values.
+From all that, I could deduce that this was some kind of game-round logic: placing a key applies the corresponding permutation on `EdWG` and loads the new values.

 I couldn't quite figure out the constant-initialization process by the method `hxp_bvyZ` though.
 It uses something based on base 36 numbers but with a ton of nested methods that seemed to contain byte and bit arithmetics and so forth.